kiprotichbettn/CodeYouJobBoard/Documentation.md

  *   - `/src/jobBoard.js` (fetches and populates job data)
  *
  * @data
- * - Job data is fetched from the backend API endpoint (`/api/sheet` or MongoDB version).
+ * - Job data is fetched from the backend API endpoint (`/api/JSON data` or MongoDB).
  * - Dynamic counts and filters update based on live data.
  *
  * @note